Contact us at email@example.com if you need assistance accessing any of the information on this page.

 All events and programs have been cancelled - with the exception of the LEAP golf program which has been amended to comply with latest restrictions.

 Senior’s clubs are considered non-essential gatherings and are therefore suspended until further notice.

 This program has been suspended until further notice.

 Yes our animal ranger services are still operating.
 You will be able to visit the Epping Animal Welfare to collect a pet that has been brought it.
 However, if your animal has been seized because it has been allegedly involved in an attack, you will not be able to visit due to Stage 4 restrictions.

 You can pay online.
 Our customer service desk is closed to help stop the spread of coronavirus so we will be unable to take payments in person at this time.
 You can call us on 9217 2170 if you need assistance with this process.

 Download the form and submit via email or post.
 We are unable to take payments in person at this time.
 We’ll be in touch once the coronavirus situation eases.

 Yes.
-At this stage, dog parks in the City of Whittlesea remain open but they are being monitored to ensure strict social distancing and gathering restrictions are being followed?
-If not, Victoria Police will be notified and fines may be imposed.
+At this stage, dog parks in the City of Whittlesea remain open but they are being monitored to ensure physical distancing is being practised.

 We have launched a new grants program, the Whittlesea Creative Communities Fund, that has been designed to provide funding for creative projects to directly respond to the impacts of COVID-19.